177 Huntington Avenue

 Boston, MA 02115

-Reza Asadi is a PhD student in the Computer Science program at Northeastern University’s College of Computer and Information Science, advised by Professor Harriet Fell.
+Reza Asadi is a PhD student in the Computer Science program at Northeastern University’s Khoury College of Computer Sciences, advised by Professor Harriet Fell.
 His research interests include speech processing, speech recognition and affective computing.
 He has a Master of Science degree in Mechatronics from Amirkabir University of Technology, Iran, and a Bachelor of Science degree in Mechanical Engineering from Sharif University of Technology, Iran.

 - MS in Mechatronics, Amirkabir University of Technology – Iran